 Tides4fishing allows you to make tide predictions for Inverness years in advance.
 Please note that the data are approximations only valid for fishing and so IS NOT VALID FOR NAVIGATION.

-The lunar phase is a Full Moon.
-Today we will have 17 hours and 22 minutes of sun.
-The solar transit will be at 13:14 h and the length of time the moon will be visible will be 6 hours and 32 minutes.
+The lunar phase is a Waxing Crescent.
+Today we will have 6 hours and 33 minutes of sun.
+The solar transit will be at 12:16 h and the length of time the moon will be visible will be 8 hours and 30 minutes.

-The solunar fishing calendar in Inverness tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Inverness tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Inverness.
 The times are generated in local time in Scotland and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables:

 [ 0 low activity ] , [ average activity ] , [ high activity ] , [ very high activity ]